Well Child Visit at 7 to 8 Years

 - Use healthy fats to prepare your child's food.
 A healthy fat is unsaturated fat.
 It is found in foods such as soybean, canola, olive, and sunflower oils.
 It is also found in soft tub margarine that is made with liquid vegetable oil.
 Limit unhealthy fats such as saturated fat, trans fat, and cholesterol.
 These are found in shortening, butter, stick margarine, and animal fat.

-How can I help my child care for his teeth?
+How can I help my child care for his or her teeth?

 What can I do to keep my child safe?